-“This recognition is a huge honor for everyone involved,” said Barzi Bakir, the Executive Director of the Kurdistan Trails Organization (KTO), which manages the project.
-“What began as a dream to connect communities has now become a symbol of pride for Kurdistan.
-Every family along the trail is thrilled to know that the guests they once welcomed into their homes now see their land as a global travel destination.”
+“This recognition is a huge honor for everyone involved,” according to Barzi Bakir, the Executive Director of the Kurdistan Trails Organization (KTO), which manage the project.
+“What began as a dream to connect communities has now become a symbol of pride for Kurdistan,” the Zagros Mountain Trail quoted Bakir as saying in a press release.

-“Winning this award means we’re on the right track—but it also challenges us to go further,” Bakir continued.
-“Our focus now is to make the trail more accessible, expand local participation, and strengthen partnerships that enhance the visitor experience while preserving the trail’s authenticity.
-We want to see the same success replicated in other parts of Kurdistan, turning one trail into a movement that connects people, cultures, and nature.”
+“Winning this award means we’re on the right track—but it also challenges us to go further,” Bakir noted.
+“Our focus now is to make the trail more accessible, expand local participation, and strengthen partnerships that enhance the visitor experience while preserving the trail’s authenticity.”

 Photo: BGTW